Director of Finance and Operations

 A Bachelor’s or Master’s Degree in Elementary Education, Middle School, Secondary Education, or a related field is required.
 Teacher’s certification in Missouri or a reciprocal state is required.
 This position offers a commensurate salary (based on education and experience) and the following benefits: school holidays, personal/sick days, and SCCS tuition reduction for teachers’ children.
 SCCS offers small class sizes and a supportive faculty environment.

-Application process is as follows:
+The hiring process for substitute teachers is as follows:

 SCCS is a member of the Christian Schools Association of St. Louis.
-Visit their website to see all CSASL job listings.
+Visit their website to see CSASL job listings.

 South City Community School admits students of any race, gender, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship programs, and athletic and other school administered programs.